equiet/recognizer/README.md

 1. Double-click on the JavaScript files you want to instrument (so that they are in `Working Files`).
 1. Open Live Preview.
 You should now be able to inspect variables in JavaScript files.

+If you encounter any problems, more information might be available in the console (Debug -> Show Developer Tools).

 ## Screenshot

 ![Screenshot](https://raw.github.com/equiet/recognizer/master/screenshot.png)